 How it works:

-Give an answer and ask students to create a grammatically correct question.
+Give learners an answer and ask them to create a grammatically correct question that matches it.

 Example: